archerydwd/blog/README.md

    EditedArticle:save(),
    {redirect, [{action, "index"}]}.
 ```

 This action has two clauses, one which gives back a page for that article, and one which accepts a form submission and updates the information of that article.

-**Creating comments**
+=
+###Creating comments

 *Issue:*

-With this I had a problem.
-Due to the nature of chicago boss each action maps to a view, and due to the comments
-being created in: src/articles/show.html.
-When I submit the form, it automatically goes to the
-controller: src/controller/cb_blog_articles_controller.erl and hits the show action for articles instead of going to the comments controller: src/controller/cb_blog_comments_controller.erl and hitting the create method there.
+Due to the nature of chicago boss each action maps to a template.
+As the comments are created in the file: src/articles/show.html.
+When I create a comment, it automatically goes to the articles controller and gets the show action instead of going to the comments controller and getting the create method.

 *Fix:*

-The solution that I arrived at was to create a new route that mapped to the create action in the
-comments controller.
-This routing file lives at: priv/blog.routes and it will be populated with a few examples.
+The solution that I arrived at was to create a new route that mapped to the create action in the comments controller.
+This routing file is here: priv/blog.routes and it will be populated with a few examples.
-If you change the first example under the formats section to the following:
+Change the first example under the formats section to the following:

 ```
 % Formats:
 {"/articles/comments/create", [{controller, "comments"}, {action, "create"}]}.
 ```

-This says that when the url: http://localhost:8001/articles/comments/create is entered, map it to the controller: comments and the action: create.
+This change says that when the url: http://localhost:8001/articles/comments/create is entered, map it to the comments controller and the create action.

 In order to display the comments and get this url input we need to edit: src/view/articles/show.html.
 As per the following:

 ```
 <html>
   <body>